-Preparation materials, as recommended in this appendix, should assist the juvenile in identifying all relevant sexual behaviors involving abusive or unlawful conduct toward others in addition to the juvenile's history of involvement in other sexual behaviors indicative of sexual preoccupation, sexual deviancy, and risk for sexual recidivism.
+Preparation materials, as recommended in this appendix, should assist the juvenile in identifying all relevant sexual behaviors involving abusive or unlawful conduct toward others in addition to the

 It is not mandatory that all treatment providers utilize the same polygraph preparation materials, and some variability in methods is expected in response to the demands of specific sub-groups within the population of juveniles who have committed sexual offenses.
 Programs that utilize alternative preparation materials to those recommended in this appendix should ensure that their materials address a similar range of clinical and risk predictive issues, and remain sensitive to juveniles' needs for the development of healthy/normative sexual identities.